cybmer2/rpgbuttext/README.md

 4. Go to the directory and start a command prompt there.

+## Running it

+# Linux;

-5. Run it.
-To do so, on linux run these 3 commands:
+Run these 3 commands.

-first; uv venv
+1.  uv venv
-second; source .venv/bin/activate
+2. source .venv/bin/activate
-third; python main.py
+3. python main.py

-If you're on windows:
+# Windows

+Run these 3 commands.

-first; uv venv
+1. uv venv
-second; .venv\Scripts\activate (if in command prompt.
-If in powershell, run: .venv\Scripts\Activate.ps1) third; python main.py
+2. .venv\Scripts\activate (if in command prompt.
+If in powershell, run: .venv\Scripts\Activate.ps1)
+3. python main.py